dvclt/01_fintech_case_study/README.md

 - This would require:

-  - utilising Open Banking platform to access transactions from customer's other bank accounts;
+  - utilising Open Banking platform to access transactions from customer's other bank accounts; and
-  - AI/ML to provide real time monitor and assess the risk profile of the customers
+  - AI/ML to provide real time monitor and assess the risk profile of the customers.

 ## Links